emeraldimp/ResourceMigrator/readme.md

     ResourceMigrator.exe /path/to/solution

-An easy way to integrate this tool with your project is to place the exe in your solution's root, add a prebuild configuration that looks like:
+An easy way to integrate this tool with your VisualStudio project is to place the exe in your solution's root, and add the following to your iOS/Android pre-build configuration (right click the project, and go to Properties > Build Events > Pre-Build Event Command Line.)

     $(SolutionDir)ResourceMigrator.exe $(SolutionDir)

-to your iOS and Android projects.

-todo:

- - Automatically update csproj file with any newly created files if it's not already in there.
- - Automatically create the appropriate directory if it doesn't exist.
- - Add more iOS support as the need arises.
+##Issues
+ - Doesn't automatically update csproj to include new resources
+ - Doesn't always create missing directories (creates them for some iOS resources)
+ - No iOS "items" support -- not sure what this would look like
+ - Doesn't handle multiple Android/iOS projects
+ - Doesn't handle multiple resources from different PCLs under the same name (PCL_1.bools isn't combined with PCL_2.bools)
+ - Android localized Strings aren't yet supported (/values-es/strings.xml should be created, but /values/es.xml is the result)
+ - iOS localized strings require more setup than simply creating the files in directories -- and this is not automated.